henriksod/Fabrik2DArduino/README.md

 The library is based on an iterative inverse kinematics algorithm called [FABRIK](http://www.andreasaristidou.com/FABRIK.html).

-* This solver is as fast as trigonometric IK methods, but allows for arbitrary setups.
+* This solver is faster than conventional IK solvers.

 * It lets you specify (x, y) coordinates and it will compute the joint angles required for the end of the manipulator (end effector) to reach the desired position with up to 3 degrees of freedom (DOF).